mLucas55/route-lab/readme.md

 # Introduction

-A FastAPI backend which provides 10 different interactive routes for Cloud Computing Lab-1.
+A FastAPI backend with 10 different interactive routes for Cloud Computing Lab-1.

 # Description